JessieGeorge/HW2_George/src/readme.txt

 indices2Image function makes the grayscale index image.

 train function performs the K-means clustering algo.
-I initialized the codebook with random numbers.
+I initialized the codebook with random input samples.
 Then I loop to call the quantize function with a break condition if the sum of the distance is minimized or no data points changed clusters.